Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 </figure>

 ### Pressure and Velocity
-The pressure and velocity distribution at the final time step are shown in the following.
-The pressure is uniformly decreasing to zero in the outlet as expected, while the velocity exhibits a hot spot at the output.
-The high velocity is probably a result of the low pressure, and therefore, small channel cross-section at the outlet - To maintain a constant flow rate, a reduction in cross-section area then leads to an increase in flow velocity.
+The pressure and velocity profile at the final time step are shown in the following.
+The pressure uniformly decreases to zero in the outlet as expected, while the velocity exhibits a hot spot at the output.
+The high velocity is probably a result of the low pressure, and therefore, small channel cross-section at the outlet.
+In other words, the flow velocity increases as a result of the reducing cross-section area so as to maintain a constant flow rate.

 <figure class="half">
   <img src="/assets/images/flow-channel/pressure.png">
   <img src="/assets/images/flow-channel/velocity.png">
-  <figcaption>The pressure and velocity distribution within the channel at the final time step.</figcaption>
+  <figcaption>The pressure and velocity profile within the channel at the final time step.</figcaption>
 </figure>

-### Stress Distribution
+### Stress Profile
 The stress in the channel interior shows that at the center of the channel, the stress is compressive along and perpendicular to the flow direction.
 This stress transitions into tension as it gets closer to the bonding line between PDMS and the substrate.
 This stress transition profile is consistent with the experimental results observed in our [paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/advs.202204310).

+The stress profile at the bounding edge has a poor accuracy, and it can be improved by further mesh refinement at the corresponding regions.

 <figure class="half">
   <img src="/assets/images/flow-channel/stress-x.png">